ConvertAPI/docs/blog/conversion-chaining.md

 We solved this issue by what we call a REST API Conversion Chaining.
 It simply means applying multiple conversions to a file uploaded to our server by calling the appropriate conversion methods via REST API.
 There is no need to download a partial result and reupload it.

-This simple data flow diagram below describes the process of the real-world example we will discuss in a moment.
+The data flow diagram below describes the process of the real-world example we will discuss in a moment.

 ![Data flow diagram](https://user-images.githubusercontent.com/62603039/82210296-74bc0c80-9917-11ea-9164-eb951413eea0.png)